itsmemayank/itsmemayank/README.md

 ### Hi, I am Mayank 👋
-        I love to play with the code because its the best way to learn coding. whenever I write the code and then run it, the next thing comes I do is how should I make that code shorter.
+        I love to play with the code because it's the best way to learn coding.
+        Whenever I write the code and then run it, the next thing comes is how I should make that code shorter.
-        So that it looks simpler and cleaner.
+        So that it looks simple and clean.

 - 🔭 I’m currently working on Cancer Detection Website.
 - 🌱 I’m currently learning Django, Flask.